TKing-Su/RTPV-YOLO/README.md

 # RTPV-YOLO: Real-Time Photovoltaic Defect Detection with UAV-Based Thermal and RGB Imaging

-**RTPV-YOLO** is a cutting-edge system designed for real-time photovoltaic (PV) defect detection using Unmanned Aerial Vehicles (UAVs).
-The model overcomes traditional limitations in detecting small hot spots in thermal images and irregularly shaped obstructions (e.g., bird droppings or leaves) in RGB images.
-Built on the YOLOv9 architecture, **RTPV-YOLO** integrates several advanced modules for better accuracy and efficiency.
+**RTPV-YOLO** is a novel algorithm designed for real-time photovoltaic (PV) defect detection using Unmanned Aerial Vehicles (UAVs).
+The algorithm addresses traditional challenges in detecting small hot spots in thermal images and irregularly shaped obstructions (e.g., bird droppings or leaves) in RGB images.
+It integrates several advanced modules for enhanced accuracy and efficiency in detecting PV defects.

 ## Demo

-Here is a demo of the system detecting defects in real-time:
+Here is a demo of the algorithm detecting defects in real-time:

 ![Demo GIF](examples/hotspot-detect.gif)